Vishwan-T/Spotify-Track-Metadata-Analysis/README.md

 # Spotify-Track-Metadata-Analysis
-Spotify Track Data Collector

-# This project fetches metadata for Spotify tracks using the Spotify Web API, stores the results in a MySQL database, and visualizes the data using Python.
+This project fetches metadata for Spotify tracks using the Spotify Web API, stores the results in a MySQL database, and visualizes the data using Python.
 It’s designed for data collection, analysis, and dashboarding on music metadata.
 Features

     Extract track URLs and fetch details from the Spotify API